 East Baton Rouge school event met with heavy criticism from students, parents; teacher calls it 'unethical'

-According to Colton, teachers who wanted to remain anonymous and social media posts, boys and girls were separated by gender.
+According to reports from students, teachers who wanted to stay anonymous, and social media posts, boys and girls were separated by gender.
 A teacher says the girls were told to be proper and practice abstinence.

-One student on Facebook called it a horrible experience and that it was not advertised to be a religious event.
-It's something the Vice President of EBR School Board Dawn Chanet Collins says is a problem.
+One student on Facebook called it a horrible experience and said that it was not advertised to be a religious event.
+EBR School Board Vice President Dawn Chanet Collins says it is a problem.

 "There is a separation of church and state, and it seems like those lines may have been crossed," Collins said.

-Collins says the speakers may have been well intentioned, but the school system did not let parents know these specific topics would be brought up, and the issues were handled well enough.
+Collins says the speakers may have been well-intentioned, but the school system did not let parents know these specific topics would be brought up, and the issues were not handled well enough.

 "I feel like the ball was dropped on how to approach these important topics and issues," Collins said.

-WBRZ tried Wednesday morning to get an interview with East Baton Rouge Schools about the event, but nobody was made available to take questions.
+WBRZ tried Wednesday morning to get an interview with East Baton Rouge Schools about the event, but no one would speak on camera.

 The school system then tried to distance itself from the event, despite Superintendent Sito Narcisse being on a flyer advertising it and making at least one media appearance to drum up participation.